alexseif/e-intrade/wp-content/plugins/cf7-grid-layout/README.txt

 22. (22) You can set a maximum number of rows a user can add to a table, by adding the `data-max` attribute to your table element.

 == Changelog ==
+= 2.11.0 =
+* recaptch plugin fix by @netzgestaltung.
+* full-screen form editor button.

+= 2.10.5 =
+* bug fix on file attachments in notification email.
+= 2.10.4 =
+* add fix for custom required html in label.
+= 2.10.3 =
+* fix admin html filter parameter bug.
+= 2.10.2 =
+* code fix for [bug](https://wordpress.org/support/topic/bug-found-error-in-code/) found in mailchimp extension plugin
+* added IE polyfill for frontend table fields.
 = 2.10.1 =
 * fix _() function error in assets.
 * fix js error in cut and paste text editor on form submit.
 = 2.10.0 =
 * added 'cf7sg_kses_allowed_html' filter.
 * allowed custom html in forms.
-= 2.9.0 =
-* instroduction of mail tag value filter for individual fields.
-= 2.8.3 =
-* change codemirror editor to textarea#wpcf7-form and populate with html form.
-= 2.8.2 =
-* fix cf7 post type registration missing delete_posts caps.
-* fix attachments from other plugins (send pdf).
-= 2.8.1 =
-* messages bug fix
-= 2.8.0 =
-* fix bug on jquery deprecated function.
-* added max row functionality
-= 2.7.1 =
-* fix a bug on pretty pointer function call.
-* trim values in toggles that are closed.